 The provision for Business Rates appeals is required to cover the liabilities arising from the refunding of ratepayers who successfully appeal against the rateable value of their properties on the rating list.
-The Council's share of the provision has increased by £0.4m to £8.2m to reflect the latest information on appeals submitted to the Valuation Office Agency.
-The position on appeals remains difficult to predict following the 2023 valuation and the Valuation Office Agency's Check, Challenge, Appeal process and the Council was significantly impacted by large reductions in rateable value for many town centre stores in Summer 2023.
+The Council's share of the provision has decreased by £5.0m to £3.2m to reflect the latest information on outstanding appeals lodged with the Valuation Office Agency.
+The reduction reflects the settlement of a number of appeals and the re-assessment of the provision required for appeals relating to the 2017 valuation exercise.
+The position on appeals remains difficult to predict following the 2023 valuation and the introduction by the Valuation Office Agency of its Check, Challenge, Appeal process.

-General Fund write-offs totalling £0.245m were made in 2023/24, the majority of which related to Adult Social Care, Housing and Leisure.
+General Fund write-offs totalling £0.022m were made in 2024/25, the majority of which related to Housing, Highways Reactive Maintenance and Commercial Property.